/

 Here’s a look at some of the ways you can benefit from using a project timeline:

-Meet deadlines
+Meet deadlines with precise resource allocation

-Prevent scope creep
+Prevent and control scope creep

 “We needed a resourcing software that could handle our workload, without outages and lag time, and that could make updates in real time,” says Richard Klopfenstein, post-production engineer at Buzzfeed.